Wednesday 26 December 2018

 The prevailing orthodoxy does not easily accommodate such a figure as General/President Ulysses S. Grant, who thought there never was “a more wicked war than that waged by the United States on Mexico,” taking over what is now the US Southwest and California, and who expressed his shame for lacking “the moral courage to resign” instead of taking part in the crime.

 This is sheer nonsense.
 Grant, a drunkard, was writing 30 years after the event.
 He was seeking to influence how history would view him.
 There was no chance that either he, or his country, would suffer any financial or other loss as a consequence of his admission.
-Indeed, confessing to crimes which aren't crimes at all is just a cheap form of hypocritical virtue signalling.
+Indeed, confessing to crimes which aren't crimes at all is just a cheap form of hypocritical virtue signaling.

 Subordination to the prevailing orthodoxy has consequences.
 The not-so-tacit message is that we should only fight smart wars that are not blunders, wars that succeed in their objectives – by definition just and right according to prevailing orthodoxy even if they are in reality “wicked wars,” major crimes.
 Illustrations are too numerous to mention.
 In some cases, like the crime of the century, the practice is virtually without exception in respectable circles.